Latropos/DataBase_Spring_React/README.md

-# Survey platform - system anketerski
+# Survey platform - system ankieterski
 ### description of the project

 The platofrm allows you to pose a closed question, and answer others questions.